Accessibility: 9 Myths and Pushbacks, And How to Answer Them

 Most of the pushbacks you’ll face can be answered.
 You now have the tools to do it.
 When the argument is about money, show the numbers.
 Accessibility grows revenue.
 It opens markets.
 It protects your brand from legal and reputational risk.
 It sparks innovation that ends up benefiting everyone.

 But I also want you to remember this.
 All the business cases, the ROI figures, the lawsuit examples, those are tools to convince people who need that kind of argument.
 They are not the reason accessibility matters.
 Accessibility is a universal right.
 It’s not a nice-to-have.
 It’s not a feature for later.
-It’s the right thing to do.
-It’s about making sure that everyone can do what everyone else can do, every day, without barriers.
+It’s about dignity, and it is the right thing to do.
+It’s about making sure that human can use your products and services, contribute to the web, every day, without barriers.

 So go.
 Pick one thing.
 Start tomorrow.
 Build on it.
 And don’t fight these battles alone.